 From my own results, my favourites were the Waldhaus Diplom Pils (a delicious peppery spiciness in the nose, dry and crisp body, with a wonderful malty finish) and the Flessa Bräu (well balanced, hints of lemon and a nice bitter finish).
 All four industrial/macro-beers all came in the middle positions.
 None of the four was a good example of a German pils; however, none was flawed either; all four were quite bland and innocuous with minor variations in terms of sweetness or bitterness in the finish.
 For me, the worst beers of the evening – by far – were the Hummel Pils (5) and the Wagner Pils (4); both were insipid and had unpleasant aftertastes.

 So, the best beers were produced by small breweries working by hand.
-The worst beers were also produced by small breweries, without the palettes or the quality control.
+The worst beers were also produced by small breweries, without the palates or the quality control.
 In my opinion, the reputation of the mass-produced German Pils is only half-true.

 ……. and do try this at home!